sytabaresa/kingly/README.md

   - most libraries we found either do not feature hierarchy in their state machines, or use a rather imperative API, or impose a concurrency model on top of the state machine's control flow

-Needless to say, this library is written because of a belief that there are serious benefits today in using a more formalized approach to user interface design.
+Needless to say, this library is written because of a substantiated belief that there are serious benefits today in using a more formalized approach to user interface design.
 It should also be obvious that this is a [work in progress](#roadmap), the current version is taken from statechart code written two/three years ago and adjusted to the current API design.
 It works nicely though and have already been used succesfully :